XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ### Northern Brahmi

-Many scripts of the Northern branch show the characteristic horizontal bar to signify the grouping of characters into words.
+Many scripts of the Northern branch show the grouping of characters into words with the characteristic horizontal bar.

 ![Punjabi word kirapaalu (Gurmukhi alphabet)](./typography/elegant%20gurmukhi%20good%20kirapaalu.svg)